barjuandavis/data_science_project/README.md

 ###mapNames()
 Prints map names.
 ###accuracy()
-Accuracy takes the scraped data and trains the model on 60% of the data while testing it on the other 40%.
+Accuracy takes the scraped data and trains the model on a user inputted percentage of the data while testing it on the remaining data.
 Returns a percentage of games correctly predicted.
 ###predict(pages, team1, team2, m)
 This is the main function of file.
 The function takes team one team1, team two team2 and map m as strings and pages as an int.
 If pages is 0, previously scraped data will be used, otherwise the program will scrape the ammount of pages of most recent data for matches played.The program will also reprompt you to enter an input vector if the input vector is not possible (map or one of the teams not from the specified pool).
 The function will make a prediction on what team will win given the input and print it to the console.